Modern Slavery Policy

-This line may be accessed by employees or any other person wishing to raise a concern.
-You should call this line in any of the following circumstances: –
+4.3 This line may be accessed by employees or any other person wishing to raise a concern.
+You should call this line if:

-Any claims or allegations made which are found to be malicious or vexatious will result in disciplinary action being taken against the individual.
+5.3 Any claims or allegations made which are, however, found to be malicious or vexatious will result in disciplinary action being taken against the individual.

-Following its initial adoption, this Anti-Slavery and Human Trafficking Policy will be reviewed by the Company’s Board of Directors on a regular basis (at least annually) and may be amended from time to time.
-This Policy will be used to inform our Statement on Slavery and Human Trafficking which will be published no later than the publication of our 2016 financial results.
+7.1 Following its initial adoption, this Anti-Slavery Policy will be reviewed by the Company’s Board of Directors on a regular basis (at least annually) and may be amended from time to time.
+This Policy will be used to inform our Statement on Anti-Slavery and Human Trafficking which will be published alongside our 2017 financial results.